davidkharbin/recursion-prompts/README.md

 # Recursion Prompts
-- Repository of prompts to be solved using recursion
+- This is a repository of prompts to be solved using recursion
+- Please refrain from sharing solutions
+- Try to solve prompts first using pseudocode